praxistechnologies/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?

+personalDice(name) being the variable is where the example of closure would be seen.
+This can be known as the "const" variables are outside of the  function to generate a random number to accomplish the roll of the dice.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

 c.
 What is the lexical scope of `newRoll`?
+As `newRoll`

 ### Task 3 - Stretch Goals